 2. Doonagore Castle (9 minute drive)

-The Disney-esque Doonagore Castle has an ugly past as the site of 170 murders!
+The Disney-esque Doonagore Castle has a dark past!
 Now restored, this 16th century turreted tower house is one the most popular places to visit in Clare.
-The sea view is pretty special too.
 When one of the Spanish Armada ships ran aground in 1588, the crew struggled ashore only to be hung at the castle or nearby Hangman’s Hill.

 3. The Burren (10 minute drive)

-How about seeing a little more of Clare’s natural beauty with a visit to the 1500 hectare Burren National Park?
+Experience some of Clare’s natural beauty with a visit to the 1500 hectare Burren National Park.
 Named after the Irish “boireann” meaning rocky place, this is a preserved place of cliffs, fens, lakes and turloughs.

 Home to many rare plants, birds and wildlife it has several way-marked nature trails.
 There’s lots of lovely Burren walks to try while you’re there.